R0ot2U/FollowAll/README.md

 # FollowAll
-Follow all top level posts in a record
+Follow all top level posts in a record (Only in GUS)

 ## Objects Supported:
 * Work (ADM_Work__c)